helendaisy/milestone-band-project/README.md

 ### Developer and Business Goals:

 - Provide a smooth user experience
+- Build awareness of the band
 - Drive streams via links to other sites
 - Build engagement and following through links to social platforms
 - Drive ticket sales to shows